 #5 Actually find the candidate interviews

 Back in 2014, I was completing my postgraduate degree and while I was completing numerous volunteer positions, but I was struggling to find a paid job.
 I was required to go to a job agency to help find me a job.
 I was attending an agency who wasn’t all that helpful (and who has since been investigated by Four Corners for their questionable ethics and work practice).
 This company informed me it was too difficult to get an administration job, and I should apply for bar jobs.
 This is despite the fact I had never worked in hospitality, and every job posting stated you needed experience.
-So I sent my resume out to every bar in the Brisbane CBD and waited.
-While I didn’t hear anything from the bars, I did eventually get a call from a worker within the Queensland Government, who had seen my resume on the graduate portal and wanted to hire me for - you guessed it - an administration job.
+So I sent my resume out to every bar in the Brainerd CBD and waited.
+While I didn’t hear anything from the bars, I did eventually get a call from a worker within the Minnesota Government, who had seen my resume on the graduate portal and wanted to hire me for - you guessed it - an administration job.
 The recruiter emailed me once I got the job and was ecstatic - because I was still her candidate, she got paid, even though she had never found me a single interview.

 I know the job market can sometimes be tough, but it is frustrating when you get more job applications from your old supervisors than recruitment agents.